 - Cut radish into 1 inch cubes.

-- Make brine: Dissolve 3 Tablespoons salt into 1 quart of water in a half-gallon (or larger) container.
-Avoid using a metal container.
+- Make brine: Dissolve 3 Tablespoons salt into 1 quart/liter of water in a half-gallon (or larger) container.

-- Add radish to brine and soak for up to 6 hours.
+- Add radish and beet cubes to brine and soak for up to 6 hours.